bitovi/react-to-web-component/docs/api.md

 When `Function` is specified as the type, attribute values on the web component will be converted into function references when passed into the underlying React component.
 The string value of the attribute must be a valid reference to a function on `window` (or on `global`).

-Note: If you want to avoid global functions, instead of passing attribute you can pass `dispatchEvents` object in options and simply listen on events using `addEventListener` on the custom element.
+Note: If you want to avoid global functions, instead of passing an attribute you can pass an `events` object in options, and listen on events using `addEventListener` on the custom element.
 See below.

 ```js
 function ThemeSelect({ handleClick }) {